Elleined/social-media-api/README.md

 - Share and Unshare post
 - Send, Accept, and Cancel friend request
 - Follow and Unfollow users
+- Web Socket for real time communication in comments and replies
 - Notification for comment and reply
 - Notification for mention in post, comment, and reply
 - Notification for like in post, comment, and reply